 The Non-Traditional Student Center provides support and assistance for the non-traditional students at Missouri Western and is located in Eder Hall 200.
 Non-trad students currently comprise 25% of the student population.
 "Considering College: A Seminar for Adults," designed especially for adults thinking about enrolling in college for the first time or returning to college after several years absence, is scheduled several times each semester.
-Participants have the opportunity to talk with other adults who are attending Missouri Western.
-University personnel are available to answer questions, discuss entrance procedures, and provide methods to ease the transition.
-This program is offered free of charge.

 "Coffee & Conversation" is offered during the last week of each month.
 These informal sessions give non-trad students a chance to meet and visit with each other.
 The Non-Trad Student Center also sponsors a campus club, the Non-Traditional Student Association, and a national honor society, Omicron Psi, for adult students.
-There is a lounge for non-traditional students in Eder Hall 200 that students may use for relaxing, visiting, gathering information, eating and studying.
-See the website at: www.missouriwestern.edu/nontrad
+For more information, see the website at: www.missouriwestern.edu/nontrad or contact the Non-Traditional Student Center at 271-4280.